shawnaxsom/vim-quickly/README.md

 # Tips

+* Look at :help vim-quickly.
+I am keeping that up-to-date the best I can.
+More details are provided there.
 * Set up your wildignore settings.
 Vim-Quickly will respect wildignore to ignore paths to files you are never interested in.
+* Change your ShaDa or viminfo settings.
+QuicklyMru (and therefore MRU within QuicklyAny) both use :oldfiles, which is limited in history length based on ShaDa (for Neovim) or viminfo (for Vim).

 # Reusability